kingofnull/STM32-blue-pill-STM32duino-install-guide/README.md

-# STM32 Blue Pill ardoino install guide
+# STM32 Blue Pill Stm32duino install guide
 A guide to install Stm32duino bootloader and getting started with Arduino

 1) Add board manager url to Arduino :